 Audition notices are posted on campus, in The Johnsonian, and announced in theatre and dance classes.
 Audition procedures and casting are at the discretion of the director.
 Students interested in stage managing for faculty directed productions are encouraged to apply to the department chair.
 Crew vacancies are filled with the approval of the Technical Director.

 There are unified theatre auditions held three times a year; once in August for all fall theatre productions, in November for early spring theatre productions, and in January/February for the remainder of the season.
 All students, regardless of major, are encouraged to audition for all productions.
 During the unified audition period students will have the opportunity to sign-up and audition for any and all productions for that semester.
-After the initial audition, the directors will post callback lists in the greenroom.
+After the initial audition, the directors will post callback lists on the production callboard by the elevator.
 Students on the callback lists should read the callback instructions, initial their names, and attend callbacks as scheduled.
 After the callback period, the directors will meet to discuss casting options and generate their cast lists.
-The cast lists will then be posted in the greenroom.
+The cast lists will then be posted on the production call board.
 Students must be in good academic standing to be eligible to be cast in all theatre productions.

 Auditions for Winthrop Dance Theatre will be held the first week of classes of the fall semester.
 Dancers should come to the audition prepared with appropriate dance attire and knowledge of their semester schedule.
 Each choreographer will hold individual auditions for their pieces, and students are encouraged to audition for pieces according to scheduled rehearsal times.
 Call back auditions will be announced and final cast lists will be posted as soon as possible.
 Students auditioning for all dance concerts must have a 2.0 GPA to be eligible to be cast.